backstage/backstage/README.md

 Backstage is an open platform for building developer portals.

-The philosophy behind Backstage is simple: don't expose your engineers to the full complexity of all your infrastructure tooling and services -- hide it behind a consistent, centralized and delightful interface.
+The philosophy behind Backstage is simple: don't expose your engineers to the full complexity of all your infrastructure tooling and services -- hide it behind a _single_ centralized and consistent interface.

 ![headline](headline.png)